Have you ever faced the dilemma of to disavow or not to disavow? how to disavow backlinks

 Backlink audit and analysis of the value that each link brings to the brand is crucial.
 Google has been judging the links for years.
 And even in their case, it all comes down to experience.
 Link penalties are manual penalties for a reason – there is way too much that depends on a certain case and cases they have seen before.
 There is no silver bullet in disavowing a link, and it all depends on experience.
 Also, it really depends on the context.
 If your website has been penalised, you’d need to be more aggressive with disavowing links.
 If you’re protecting your website from being penalised, ever, you would be submitting a much smaller disavow file.

 As an SEO software, we’re trying to help as much as we can.
-We’ve released Backlink Audit with 30 toxic markers we analyse the links upon.
+We’ve released Backlink Audit with 30 toxic markers we analyze the links upon.

 If we see manipulative links, links coming from link networks, spam in communities, harmful environment, and suspicious technical parameters of a website the link is coming from, we’re likely to mark the link as toxic.